Also known as: l-sit chin-up, l-sit chin-ups, l-hang pull-up, hanging l pull-up, l-hang pull-ups

 Frequently Asked Questions

-What are the benefits of the L-Sit Pull-Up?
+What are the benefits of L-Sit Pull-Ups?

-How can I progress to or regress from a full L-Sit Pull-Up?
+How can I progress or regress this exercise?